meetpradeepp/LearningPerl5/Tutorial III - Scalar Variables/README.md

 available in Perl to access data.
 As we work with Arrays and Hashes in upcoming tutorials these basics would make more sense.

 Rule of thumb

-Single `$` sigil = value in the variable
+- Single `$` sigil = value in the variable
-Double `$$` sigil = value at the value stored in the variable
+- Double `$$` sigil = address where the value in the variable is stored.

-Please go through the program for various types you could access the value.
+Please go through the program to refer the various ways you could access the scalar.